 If you require any installations or repairs for your consumer main, call Gordon Powers today.
 We will promptly dispatch a level 2 electrician to your site.
 For any general enquiries about consumer mains, please call us, our friendly Sydney electricians are always happy to have a chat about how we’re able to help you.

-As professional level 2 electricians in Sydney, we know the level of service and installation required for electrical wiring so that it is safe and complies with the rules and regulations in New South Wales.
+As our professional level 2 electrical contractors in Sydney, we know the level of service and installation required for electrical wiring so that it is safe and complies with the rules and regulations in New South Wales.